jlangch/venice/doc/readme/ipc.md

 ### Queues Offer-Poll

 Offer messages to a queue and poll messages from a queue.
-More than one client can offer/poll messages to/from queues but a message is delivered to one client only.
+More than one client can offer/pollmessages to/from queues but a message is delivered to one client only.

+Venice supports *transient*, *durable* and *temporary* queues.

 #### Offer and Poll with transient Queues